asavy79/asavy79/README.md

-# 👋 Hi, I'm Alex SAvard!
+# 👋 Hi, I'm Alex Savard!

 ## 🚀 About Me
 - 🌱 I’m currently a computer science student at  **CU Boulder**